-Gus Kenworthy has graced the cover of ESPN magazine.
+Before the games, Kenworthy graced the cover of ESPN magazine.
 He’s earned sponsorship deals with major brands like Proctor & Gamble.
 He’s medaled at the last four X Games events he’s competed in.
 He won a silver Olympic medal in Sochi in 2014.
-With all his achievements, the natural next step is aiming for a gold medal in Pyeongchang — this time, as an out gay Olympian.
+He was aiming for a gold medal in Pyeongchang — this time, as an out gay Olympian.

 Kenworthy joins Team USA figure skater Adam Rippon as one of the first out gay male athletes to represent the U.S. in Pyeongchang.
 The former Olympic silver medalist came out publicly in 2015, telling ESPN senior writer Alyssa Roenigk that he thought about taking his own life when he considered how his friends and the skiing world might negatively react to knowing the truth about him.

 “I was insecure and ashamed,” Kenworthy told ESPN.
 But minutes after the ESPN feature went live, Kenworthy’s phone blew up with notifications and messages of support.

 “I was crying and it is quite a weird sensation to set yourself up for one outcome and then get the total opposite” he told Reuters.

 In Pyeongchang, Kenworthy sees himself as representing two entities — the U.S. and the LGBT community.
 During his Olympic selection event in January, he tweeted out “#TeamUSA #TeamUSGay.”

 “There are all these stereotypes and stigmas that people have associated in their mind over time but nothing breaks barriers down more than visibility or representation,” he told Reuters.